Opinion | Senate committee chairs should crack down on Republicans

-It seems, given the Republican Party’s descent into political theater devoid of any regard to truth or governance, that it’s time for Democrats to take a more firm hand in requiring responsible conduct from Republican members.
+It seems, given the Republican Party’s descent into political theater devoid of any regard to truth or governance, that it’s time for Democrats to take a firmer hand in requiring responsible conduct from Republican members.
 Just as House Speaker Nancy Pelosi (D-Calif.) instituted rules on mask-wearing and metal detectors, we need rules for committee conduct.

 Democrats who control House and Senate committees should consider changing the ground rules.
 No phones in hearings.
 If you are not present for most of the hearing (say, 70 percent), you do not get to vote on whatever is before the committee.